XiaWenjun1/CW2024/README.md

 At the same time, the original movement method is also retained.
 - **2024-11-09**: Remove slider.
 Now, using toggle (checkbox) to control volume of background sound and game sound.
 Fix bugs: boss cannot move out of the border.
 And shield image will show when it activated.
+- **2024-11-10**: Add health bar to boss.
+Reconstruct initialBackground method.
+Method encapsulation: handleKeyPressed and handleKeyReleased are independent methods to facilitate understanding and maintenance of key processing logic.